GET HELP NOW - 100% CONFIDENTIAL - Evidence-based - 24/7 & FREE

 Understanding Substance Abuse

 Substance abuse is a behavior that involves the use of substances like alcohol, drugs, or even medications in a manner that leads to significant health and social problems.
 Stress, trauma, or emotional pain are some of the reasons that make people seek solace in substances.
-At first, substances can help a person relax or forget their problems, but this is only short-term, and often masks underlying issues.
+At first, substances can help a person relax or forget their problems, but this is only short-term and often masks underlying issues.

 Substance abuse can cause changes in brain structure and functioning and among the serious consequences are anxiety and depression.
 While substances might offer short-term comfort, they lead to serious mental health problems.
 It is important to understand this cycle to be able to identify the appropriate treatment.